Published on September 3rd, 2013 | by Emilie DesJardins

 Whatever your business, a calendar is an excellent way to connect with customers and create loyalty by giving them a gift they can look forward to each year.

-Oh, and if you’d like to see one of the PrintPlace.com 2014 calendars, you can call us about that too.
+Oh, and if you’d like to see one of our own PrintPlace.com marketing calendars, you can call us about that too.
 Each month has an inspirational quote, written in the midst of a really cool design.
 We’ve been working hard on it, so I’m looking forward to hanging one in my office (ok, cubicle).
 You can hang one in your office to inspire you too, if you like.
-Call us at (877) 405-3949.
 It’s free since it shows off our amazing calendars.
 (Beginning to see how this works?)

 What type of photos do you use for your calendar?
 Share them in the comments below.